Bonabey History, Family Crest & Coats of Arms

-Anglo-Saxons.
+The name Bonabey belongs to the early history of Britain, it's origins lie with the Anglo-Saxons.
 It is a product of their having lived in Burnby, or as the place-name was recorded in the Domesday Book in 1086, in Brunebi.
 Burnby is in the East Riding of Yorkshire having derived from the Old Norse, and means "farm or homestead by the spring or stream."
-CITATION[CLOSE]

 Early Origins of the Bonabey family

 The surname Bonabey was first found in Leicestershire where "from the 13th to the 15th century the Burnebys were an influential county family; in the 17th century the Burnebys or Burnabys possessed a family vault in Asfordby church; Burnaby was a well - known and sometimes a distinguished clerical name in Leicestershire during last century. "

 The name of De Burneby was represented in Northamptonshire and Bedfordshire in the 13th century.
 As to underscore that entry, we must look to Bedfordshire to find the first entry for the family in early rolls.
 The Hundredorum Rolls of 1273 listed John de Burneby as holding lands there at that time.

 Early History of the Bonabey family